xl0/lovely-docs/doc_db/sveltejs-sveltekit/api-reference/$app∕types/digest.md

 ```

 ### RouteId
-Union of all route IDs in your app, used in `page.route.id` and `event.route.id`:
+Union of all route IDs in your app, used with `page.route.id` and `event.route.id`:
 ```ts
 type RouteId = '/' | '/my-route' | '/my-other-route/[param]';
 ```